asterlinuxdev/asterlinuxdev.github.io/README.md

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+You can use the [editor on GitHub](https://github.com/asterlinuxdev/asterlinuxdev.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block